How to fit exponential curve?

 GROWTH can also be used to predict more than one value.

-See also How to create Excel file in PHP
+See also How to create drop down list with formula

 In this case, GROWTH(R1, R2, R3) is an array function where R1 and R2 are as described above and R3 is an array of x values.
 The function returns an array of predicted values for the x values in R3 based on the model determined by the values in R1 and R2.